 But that is tT Is that alsoT But that is too great a leap

-?.
+of faith?.
 AOnto a tenuous layer of sunflakes?

 Glimmersings on a watery surface, golden ephemera